-Note: Detailed proof requires to argue over more than one time step - the longest interval required is I = t, t + 1, t + 2, t + 3, t + 4Further details: see Sebastian Kinder's presentation tomorrow!
+Note: Detailed proof requires to argue over more than one time step - the longest interval required is I = t, t + 1, t + 2, t + 3, t + 4

 Verification by Bounded Model Checking - Example

 SystemC proof obligation for checking assertion

 - Sensor counters managed by controller will deviate from real sensor state by at most one. - The difference only occurs if physical sensor just changed from LOW to HIGH.